erfanzar/AgentX/README.md

 - **Customized Models**: Users can access models customized for their specific needs, such as coding assistance, grammar correction, and more.

-- **OpenAI API**: The structure of APIs that will be provided in up comming version will be OpenAI API like.
+- **OpenAI API**: The structure of APIs that will be provided in upcoming version will be OpenAI API like.

-## Installation with Specific Hardware Acceleration (BLAS, CUDA, Metal, etc)
+## Installation with Specific Hardware Acceleration (BLAS, CUDA, Metal, etc.)

 > [!TIP]
 > The default behavior for `llama.cpp` installation is to build for CPU only on Linux and Windows and to use